 - MANY are actually losing money – lots of it

 And it isn’t always about hard work.
 Especially for the first five years of my SU business, I worked HARD.
-I held regular monthly events, contacted dozens of customers on a regular basis, gave great customer service to my people, and learned my craft well to design hundreds of very nice projects for them for classes and events.
+I held regular monthly events, contacted dozens of customers on a regular basis, gave great customer service to my people, and learned my craft well to design hundreds of wonderful projects for classes and events for my clients.

 I had a huge passion for teaching and an enormous enthusiasm for what I was doing.
 My business was on my mind ALL the time, but I was just missing some essential skill or ability to be successful at it.
 And I think that’s what you need.
 Enthusiasm itself just isn’t enough.